xaaha/tldrnotes/src/content/blog/postgresql-with-podman.md

 ### 3.2.
 Accessing PostgreSQL

 > [!Important]
-> How to get to postgres cli
+> This is how you get to postgres CLI.

 ```bash
 # Access psql terminal